kraftaa/transformdash/ASSETS_USAGE.md

 # Asset Referencing in TransformDash Models

-Assets are files (CSV, Excel, SQL, Python, etc.) that you upload through the TransformDash UI and can reference in your dbt models using the `{{ asset('filename') }}` function.
+Assets are files (CSV, Excel, SQL, Python, etc.) that you upload through the TransformDash UI and can reference in your SQL models using the `{{ asset('filename') }}` function.

 ## How to Use Assets